 Today’s review covers the FiiO M11 Plus ESS which features a dual ES9068AS DAC design, MQA capability, and THX-AAA 78 amplification.
 It is priced at $699.99.

-Disclaimer: The FiiO M11 Plus ESS sent to us is a sample in exchange for our honest opinion during this article.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank FiiO for this opportunity.

 To learn more about FiiO products previously featured on Headfonics you can click here.

 Note, this 3-page article follows our latest scoring guidelines which you can read up on here.

 Overall, the highly responsive and feature-rich UI plus the hardware features come together as an enjoyable product experience, marking the M11 Plus ESS as one of the most versatile players in sound with a modern and appealing design to go along with it.

 Slide here to add your score on the gear!253 Votes

 Following last year’s FiiO M11 Plus LTD DAP, FiiO announced the launch of the M11 Plus ESS version this year which includes a DAC overhaul of the original AKM-based player.